WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Remove Duplicate Domains
 Gets a list of used domains in the database then removes those not being used.
 Also looks at configuration file to find duplicate domains, then re-assigns a domain and removes the unused duplicate domain.

+#### Map Document Summary
+Creates a summary for each map document in a folder, stating description information about the map document as well as a list of data sources used in the map documents.

+#### Setup Data for Replication (IN DEVELPOMENT)
+Prepares the datasets specified for replication to another local or remote geodatabase.
+This will version all the datasets and add GlobalIDs.
+Locks will be removed from the datasets, so this can take place.

+#### Syncronise Datasets (IN DEVELPOMENT)
+Runs the syncronise changes gp tool to update dataset changes from one geodatabase to another.

+#### Capacity Services Wellington Upload (IN DEVELPOMENT)
+Updates services data for Capacity Services Wellington, packages this data up and uploads to an FTP site for download by Capacity.

+#### Assign Permissions on Datasets (IN DEVELPOMENT)
+Updates permissions for datasets specified in a CSV file.
+This will go through CSV file and make sure datasets have the permissions specified for the relevant groups and users.

 #### LINZ Data Service Download (IN DEVELPOMENT)
 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.